 Bat removal is often a necessity for those living around large amounts of water.
 These eco-systems draw forth mosquitoes and other flying pests and insects.
 In turn, these regions become very active areas for these creatures.

 If you live or work in one of these sections of Guilford County NC, you may notice them taking up residence in the attic area of your facility.
-They may also hide behind shutters and window seals.
+They may also hide behind shutters and window seals and wall voids.
+Bats love roosting on the inside of gable vents, ridge vent and other exhaust vents along the roof line.
+If you suspect bats the attic you may be in need of our services.